jiangyuh/DataAnalysis4Phython/README.md

 ```bash
 $ python collect_data.py -t Restaurants -c Restaurants -d Friday -p 3 -l Chicago Buffalo Orlando
 ```
+ps.
+The user could enter one or a few of these arguments

 All data will be colleced, selected and stored like the picture below: